wombleton/gitlaw-nz/acts/F/Families Commission Act 2003.md

 ##### 6 Commission established

-*   This section establishes the Families Commission.
+*   (1) This section establishes the Families Commission.

+    (2) The Commission is a Crown entity for the purposes of [section 7][94] of the Crown Entities Act 2004\.

+    (3) The [Crown Entities Act 2004][98] applies to the Commission except to the extent that this Act expressly provides otherwise.

+    Section 6(2): inserted, on 25 March 2014, by [section 5][99] of the Families Commission Amendment Act 2014 (2014 No 9).

+    Section 6(3): inserted, on 25 March 2014, by [section 5][99] of the Families Commission Amendment Act 2014 (2014 No 9).

 #### Commission's functions

-##### 7 Commission's main function
+##### 7 Commission's main functions

-*   (1) The Commission's main function is to act as an advocate for the interests of families generally.
+*   The Commission's main functions are---

-    (2) That function does not include acting as an advocate for the interests of a particular family or particular families in connection with a particular case or issue.
+    *   (a) to act as an advocate for the interests of families generally (the _advocacy function_); and

-    (3) In performing that function, the Commission must identify and have regard to factors that help to maintain or enhance either or both of the following:

-    *   (a) families' resilience:

-    *   (b) families' strengths.
+    *   (b) to monitor and evaluate programmes and interventions in the social sector, and provide social science research into key issues, programmes, and interventions across that sector (the _monitoring, evaluation, and research function_).

+    Section 7: replaced, on 25 March 2014, by [section 6][100] of the Families Commission Amendment Act 2014 (2014 No 9).

-##### 8 Commission's additional functions
+##### 8 Commission's advocacy function

-*   In order to perform its main function stated in [section 7][11], the Commission has the following additional functions:
+*   (1) In order to perform its advocacy function, the Commission has the following additional functions:

     *   (a) to encourage and facilitate informed debate, by any of the following persons, on matters relating to the interests of families: